USEPA/EPATADA/CONTRIBUTING.md

 ## License

-All contributions to this project will be released under the MIT + CCO file license dedication.
+All contributions to this project will be released under the CCO-1.0 license file dedication.
 By submitting a pull request or issue, you are agreeing to comply with this waiver of copyright interest.

+## Disclaimer

+This United States Environmental Protection Agency (EPA) GitHub project code is provided on an "as is" basis and the user assumes responsibility for its use.
+EPA has relinquished control of the information and no longer has responsibility to protect the integrity, confidentiality, or availability of the information.
+Any reference to specific commercial products, processes, or services by service mark, trademark, manufacturer, or otherwise, does not constitute or imply their endorsement, recommendation or favoring by EPA.
+The EPA seal and logo shall not be used in any manner to imply endorsement of any commercial product or activity by EPA or the United States Government.